zowe/docs-site/docs/user-guide/install-zos.md

     Each time you run the install script, it retrieves environment variable settings in the following ways.
 	  - When the `.zowe-profile` file exists in the home diretory, the install script uses the values in this file to set the environment variables.
 	  - When the `.zowe-profile` file does not exist, the install script checks if the `.profile` file exists in the home directory.
 If it does exist, the install script uses the values in this file to set the environment variables.
+The installer does not update the `.profile` file and the installer does not execute the `.profile` file.

     You can create, edit, or delete the `.zowe_profile` file (as needed) before each install to set the variables to the values that you want.
 We recommend that you *do not* add commands to the `.zowe_profile` file, with the exception of the `export` command and shell variable assignments.

      **Note**: If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/profile`.

     If the environment variables for `ZOWE_ZOSMF_PATH`, `ZOWE_JAVA_HOME` are not set and the install script cannot determine a default location, the install script will prompt for their location.
 The install script will not continue unless valid locations are provided.

+    **Note** Is it important that the value of the `ZOWE_EXPLORER_HOST` is one that can be accessed from an machine external to the z/OS environment for users to be able to log into Zowe from their desktops.
+If there is no environment variable set and there is no `.zowe_profile` file with the variable set, then the installer script will default to the value of `hostname -c`.
+Please ensure the the value of `hostname -c` is externally accessible from clients wishing to use Zowe as well as internally accessible from z/OS itself.
+If it isn't then set an environment variable with `ZOWE_EXPLORER_HOST` set to the correct host name, or else create and update the `zowe_profile` in the home directory of the user performing the install.

 2. Expanding the PAX files